AnastasiiaNovikova/CronExpressionParser/README.md

 ```
 python cron_expression_parser.py '*/15 0 1,4 5-6 1,3 usr/bin/find'
 ```
-Where '*/15 0 1,4 5-6 1,3 usr/bin/find' is an example of the input cron string
+Where '*/15 0 1,4 5-6 1,3 usr/bin/find' is the example of the input cron string

 If cron string is not provided or the format of the cron string is wrong an error will be raised